muammar/mkchromecast/_posts/2000-01-03-installation.md

 ```
 sudo apt-get -f install
 ```

+To pull the needed dependencies to cast using pulseaudio or ALSA, please install `mkchromecast-pulseaudio` or `mkchromecast-alsa` respectively.

 This should work in Debian Unstable and Testing.
 I would appreciate Ubuntu testers as well.
 If you find any problems, please [report it